sebastianspicker/relution-policy-workbench/README.md

 relution-policy-workbench records the stable project shape and the work still worth checking.

 ## Status
-Lifecycle stage: bootstrap.
-Earlier setup detail now lives in maintained guidance.
+Lifecycle stage: exploration.
+The useful early notes have been carried forward.

 ## Development
 - Aligned local and CI checks for docker.